ryannealmes/audit_weasel/README.md

 rails generate audit_weasel:install
 ```

-This will generate a config file under the initializers director.
+This will generate a config file under the initializers directory.
 Right now
 there no configuration settings, but I am looking to add a couple of things.

 To audit a table: